Three Rivers Press ($14)

 by Spencer Dew

 Gillian Flynn has an uncanny command of place, recognizing how the mood of a whole town can be conveyed in watery mashed potatoes dyed red by their proximity, on the plate, to a slab of jello.
 The gritty particulars of the small southern Missouri town that is the setting for Sharp Objects provide more than enough horror for the whole novel, even if there were not a killer on the loose mutilating young girls.
-Indeed, the gaping, destroyed faces of those girls offer a sort of portrait of the town: obsessed with starched-collar social facades and sweet drinks on verandas, but grotesque just under the surface—claustrophobic, catty, equal parts Victorian gothic and reckless Americana, laced with crystal meth, peppered with razory teenage sexpots, and reeking from the industrial pig slaughterhouse at the outskirts.
+Indeed, the gaping, destroyed faces of those girls offer a sort of portrait of the town: obsessed with starched-collar social facades and sweet drinks on verandas, but grotesque just under the surface—claustrophobic, catty, equal parts Victorian Gothic and reckless Americana, laced with crystal meth, peppered with razory teenage sexpots, and reeking from the industrial pig slaughterhouse at the outskirts.

 Flynn’s most remarkable gift is that she knows what’s really scary.
 While we may lock our doors at night to keep out creepers and lunatics, it’s the excruciation of our childhoods and adolescences, our own narrow or failed escapes from parents and roots that haunt the deepest levels of our dreams.

-Camille Preaker is our stand-in here, a hometown girl turned big city journalist, sent back on assignment to investigate the crimes.
-Chugging bourbon then crunching fistfuls of wintergreen mints to mask the fumes, Camille struggles just to maintain, in exile with her monstrous mother and her thirteen-year-old half sister who alternates between playing with a doll-size replica of the house in which she lives to reigning as clique-queen, pretty and predatory.
-In this book, blood in the sense of blood-kin is far, far worse than the liquid that comes out of bodies, but there are gallons of those substances, too.
+Camille Preaker is our stand-in here, a hometown girl turned big-city journalist, sent back on assignment to investigate the crimes.
+Chugging bourbon then crunching fistfuls of wintergreen mints to mask the fumes, Camille struggles just to maintain, in exile with her monstrous mother and her thirteen-year-old half sister who alternates between playing with a doll-size replica of the house in which she lives to reigning as clique queen, pretty and predatory.
+In this book, blood in the sense of blood kin is far, far worse than the liquid that comes out of bodies, but there are gallons of those substances, too.
 Sex and violence are both manifestations of power, which is what all the nastier characters here want to have.
 The teenage girl, with precocious cunning, is figuring out these mysteries.
 Camille, for her part, remembers being much younger, discovering a shack in the woods used by hunters, thick with evidence of sinister connections:

-Ribbons of moist, pink flesh danged from strings, waiting to be dried for jerky.
+Ribbons of moist, pink flesh dangled from strings, waiting to be dried for jerky.
 The dirt floor was rusted with blood.
 The walls were covered with photographs of naked women.
 Some of the girls were spreading themselves wide, others were being held down and penetrated.
 One woman was tied up, her eyes glazed, breasts stretched and veined like grapes, as a man took her from behind.
 I could smell them all in the thick, gory air.

 At home that night, I slipped a finger under my panties and masturbated for the first time, panting and sick.